basilisque-framework/CommonBuild/README.md

 Major and Minor are set to 1.0 when empty, Build and Revision are omitted from the version when empty.

+The Revision is padded to 5 digits.
+This is done to ensure that the version is always the same length, which is important for NuGet.
+You can set the property BAS_CB_VersionRevisionPadLength to change the padding length.
+The default is 5.
+Setting it to 0 will disable the padding.

 ### Logging
 If you want to log the properties, that are set by this project, you can set the property BAS_CB_Log_Properties to true.
 This will log the current value of all these properties after the _PrepareForBuild_ target.